jhegemann/OpenCapsule/README.md

 ## Image requirements

-To ensure images are compatible with OpenCapsule and can be analyzed correctly, they have to meet several requirements, which are given in the following.
+To ensure that images are compatible with OpenCapsule and can be analyzed correctly, they have to meet several requirements, which are specified in the following.

 * The needle should be visible in the upper part of the image.
 * As far as possible, the capsule should to be aligned along the vertical axis.
 * Gravitational forces should act along the vertical axis.
 * The background should be equally colored with no other objects or artefacts in there troubling contour detection.
 * The camera should not be moved during recording of the sequence.
-* Inner and outer capillary diameter should differ significantly.

-If you are not sure what your images should look like, take a look at the publications listed above.
+If you are not sure what your images should look like, take a look at the publications listed above or check out the `./test` folder in the project.

-## Getting Started
+## Getting started

 To give an impression of the typical command line workflow some examples are given in the following.